timsuchanek/lycheeJS/README.md

 and WebSocket extensions without routing issues.

-Always remember, there's no client-side and server-side whatsoever, because all the network components can be used on either side and peer-to-peer.
+Always remember, there's no client-side and server-side application code whatsoever, because all the network components can be used on either side and peer-to-peer.

 ### 1. Download